In this article

 On top of making tax prep a breeze, Ramp’s automated expense management platform offers robust, real-time accounting that can help any small business stay on top of their company spend.

-Enjoy dynamic spending controls on each card, 1.5% cash back on all purchases, and high spending limits.
+Enjoy dynamic spending controls on each card, average savings of 5%, and high spending limits.

 To explore how Ramp can help you elevate your business and take charge of your company finances, talk to an expert today.